Energy companies and banks led rally on S&P 500 in 2016

 Consumer discretionary stocks, including retailers, media companies and other companies that rely on consumer spending, rose for the eighth year in a row as shoppers remained a critical part of the still-growing U.S. economy.
 But the gains were smaller than last year.
 Athletic apparel makers Nike and Under Armour both slumped as their competition appeared to grow more costly, while fallout from food safety scares continued to hurt Chipotle Mexican Grill.

-REAL ESTATE: down 0.9 percent
+REAL ESTATE: up less than 0.1 percent

 Real estate has been one of the strongest-performing asset classes in recent years.
 That’s been good news for real estate investment trusts, which were split off as a separate sector this year.
 Investors poured money into REITs starting in February, when the market reached its recent lows.
 But starting in the summer, faster growth in the U.S. economy made other types of investments more appealing.

 Drug makers were pummeled in 2016 as their pricing strategies came under repeated criticism and Congressional scrutiny.
 Investors wondered if the government will intervene to reduce those hikes.
 Biotechnology companies like Vertex and Alexion were hit especially hard.
-Mylan fell during a controversy over the rising price of its EpiPen allergy shot, and Endo slumped thanks to legal costs and weak earnings.
+Endo slumped thanks to legal costs and weak earnings and Mylan fell during a controversy over the rising price of its EpiPen allergy shot.
 Some insurance companies, including UnitedHealth and Aetna, traded higher.
 One reason is that Wall Street thinks the possible repeal of the Affordable Care Act will strengthen their profits.
 Overall, health care stocks fell for the first time since 2008.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.